Alexi ~ Impatience of a Young Man in Moscow

 I love these people!

 I feel happier now.
-Alexi will be fine.
+Alexi will be fine, I tell myself.

 I’ll sit for an hour.
 It’ll be quiet and then a night-time drive back home.